ECONOMICS: Credit Scores do not accurately measure someone's financial abilities.

 Some steps are being taken to address these concerns.
 For example, in 2019, Experian launched Experian Boost, which allows consumers to add positive payment history from utilities, phone bills, and streaming services to their credit files.
 Meanwhile, some fintech companies are developing alternative credit scoring models that consider a wider range of financial data.

 Want to dig into this topic even more?
 Well, When you’re playing Dinner Table Debates at home, you can have Agree set the stage and choose how to define the debate.
 This means they can outline the terms, context, and interpretation, creating a unique and dynamic conversation every time.
-Here are some ways that Agree could redefine the debate topic “Credit Scores do not accurately measure someone's financial abilities”
+Here are some ways that Agree could redefine the debate topic “Credit Scores do not accurately measure someone's financial abilities”:

 Credit scores are too limited to be trustworthy: Do credit scores truly reflect a person’s financial responsibility, or do they overlook important factors such as income stability, saving habits, or the ability to manage money wisely without borrowing?
 Should there be alternative methods for evaluating someone’s financial health that take a broader range of behaviors into account?